3410/7100 – Code of Conduct Part 1

 All district principals are expected to:

-- Promote a safe, orderly, and stimulating school environment, supporting teaching and learning.
+- Promote a safe, orderly and stimulating school environment, supporting active teaching and learning.

 - Ensure that students and staff have the opportunity to communicate regularly with the principal for redress of grievances.

-- Be responsible for enforcing the code of conduct and resolve disputes promptly and fairly.
+- Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly.

-- Follow up on any incidents of discrimination and harassment in a timely manner in collaboration with the Dignity Act Coordinator (DAC).
+- Follow up on any incidents of discrimination and harassment that are witnessed or otherwise brought to the Principal’s attention in a timely manner in collaboration with the Dignity Act Coordinator (DAC).

 Superintendent